JetBrains/intellij-sdk-docs/topics/tutorials/code_inspections.md

 * In the case of localization, copy the key from the bundle file identified by the search.
   * Use the key text as the target for a search within the _intellij_community_ project.
     This search locates the plugin configuration file that describes the inspection.
-  * From the inspection description entry find the `implementationClass` attribute value.
+  * From the inspection description entry, find the `implementationClass` attribute value.
 * Use the `implementationClass` text as the [target of a class search](https://www.jetbrains.com/help/idea/searching-everywhere.html#Searching_Everywhere.xml) in the _intellij_community_ codebase to find the implementation.

-See also [Explore the IntelliJ Platform API](explore_api.md) for more information and strategies.
+See also [](explore_api.md) for more information and strategies.

 ## Creating an Inspection

 The [comparing_references_inspection](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/comparing_references_inspection) code sample reports when the `==` or `!=` operators are used between Java expressions of reference types.
 The user can apply a quick fix to change `a==b` to `a.equals(b)`, or `a!=b` to `!a.equals(b)`.

 The details of the `comparing_references_inspection` implementation illustrate the components of an inspection plugin.

 ### Plugin Configuration File

 The `comparing_references_inspection` is described as a `com.intellij.localInspection` extension point in the `comparing_references_inspection` plugin configuration ([`plugin.xml`](https://github.com/JetBrains/intellij-sdk-code-samples/blob/main/comparing_references_inspection/src/main/resources/META-INF/plugin.xml)) file.

 There exist two types of inspection extensions: